naoshibaikyu/wilyswarriors/CR_XMAS_2017_ACT_IV.md

 HornetShocked: W-What?!
 NO!
 40 IS NO AGE TO DIE AT!
 IM NOT EVEN SUPPOSE TO GROW A GREY BEARD AT THAT AGE EITHER!
 Oh my god... they were right...

-<div class="narration">And from that moment, Hornet Man has finally understand the true meaning of Christmas...
-I think?
-Somehow?</div>
+<div class="narration">And from that moment, Hornet Man finally understands the true meaning of Christmas...</div>

 Hornet: Hm, suddenly it feels like I hate Christmas a little less now.
 Like as if... my small, cold and dark heart grew 3 times bigger...

 <div class="narration">Oh.</div>

 HornetGlare: But we have to save Christmas!

 <div class="narration">
 To be continued!